mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

 app running in Kubernetes with a PostgreSQL database.
 That will require the following
 steps:

-1. Create a docker image of the vaadin-kotlin-pwa running in Jetty
+1. Create a docker image of the vaadin-kotlin-pwa app; we'll use Jetty to run the WAR
-2. Deploy that docker image into microk8s docker repository
+2. Deploy that docker image into microk8s docker repository.
 3. Define a Kubernetes pod consisting of the vaadin-kotlin-pwa app and the PostgreSQL database.
 4. Upload and run the pod.